ibbatta/vuejs-socketio/README.md

 ## __Todo__

-- [ ] User connection and authentication
+- [ ] User connection / authentication
+- [ ] Retrieve user info with a login and show it inside chat (username / profile pict)

 ---